DARF: Depth-Aware Generalizable Neural Radiance Field

-To narrow down the sampling space, we estimate the geometry surface of the scene and sample in the nearby region.
-As the coarse depth estimation shown in Fig.~\ref{framework}, we follow MVSNet \cite{MVSNET} to build a plane-swept cost volume by warping 2D image features from neighboring viewpoints using differentiable homography and then regress depth probability volume using deep 3D CNNs.
-The depth map is computed by linearly combining per-plane depth values weighted by the probabilities, i.e. the transparency in NeRF.
-The coarse depth estimation is unsupervised and is optimized by minimizing the distance between predicted depth and the point clouds derived by COLMAP.
-After rescaling the depth to the GARF space, we exploit it as a geometry prior for sampling.
-Then, based on the coarse depth $d_{c}$, we restrict the sampling operation in an interval $I$ that encloses the space where the surface is most likely to appear, denoted by
+\textbf{Depth-aware Sampling Interval.} To narrow down the sampling space, we estimate the geometry surface of the scene and sample in the nearby region.
+As the coarse depth estimation shown in Fig.~\ref{framework}, we use the pre-trained Depth Anything v2 \cite{depthany} to derive the depth map for input images.
+After rescaling the depth to the DARF space, we exploit it as a geometry prior for sampling.
+Then, based on the coarse depth $d_{c}$, we restrict the sampling operation in an interval $D$ that encloses the space where the surface is most likely to appear, denoted by

 In this way, we adapt the sampling process to scene geometries.
 Moreover, because of the adjustable interval $\Delta d$, inaccurate depth estimation has the opportunity to be corrected in the subsequent optimization of the neural radiance field.